thomasvs/puppet-webalizer/README.md

 	* Log file to process: `/var/log/httpd/${title}.access.log`
 	* Output directory: `/var/www/usage/${title}`

-Of course, you still can overwrite all the avaliable params for a finer tuned result.
+Of course, you still can overwrite all the avaliable params for a finerly tuned result.

 ## Limitations